Mlaiel/iacherie/docs/infrastructure/PERFORMANCE_OPTIMIZATION_IMPLEMENTATION_SUMMARY.md

 The implementation provides immediate value through automated performance monitoring, intelligent optimization recommendations, and comprehensive analytics.
 The system is production-ready, fully tested, and includes extensive documentation for users and developers.

-This foundation enables the Ainflue platform to achieve superior performance, scale effectively, and maintain optimal user experience as the system grows.
+This foundation enables the IA Chérie platform to achieve superior performance, scale effectively, and maintain optimal user experience as the system grows.

 ---